jan-dh/md-blog/src/pages/updating-to-babel-7.4/index.md

 import "regenerator-runtime/runtime";
 ```

-The `core-js/stable` point to the stable version of your currently installed `core-js`, be it version 2 or version 3. `regenerator-runtime/runtime` is for when you are transforming [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+The `core-js/stable` point to the stable version of your currently installed `core-js`-package, be it version 2 or version 3. `regenerator-runtime/runtime` is for when you are transforming [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).

 Now you should be able to use Babel as you did before.